Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods.md

 # String Methods
 Fun fact instead of writing this `string.method(string, para)` when using String Method functions, you should instead use `string:method(para)`.
-Why because functions being nested makes it not understandable, sure you can use this syntax; just use this only ones or twice when nesting tho.
+Why because functions being nested will make it not very understandable when reading the code.
+Sure you can use this syntax; just use this only one or twice when nesting tho.

 Example:
 ```lua